 Directors are required to submit their resignation from the Board when their term expires upon reaching the age of 75 years old.
-The Board will accept the resignation unless the Nominating and Corporate Governance Committee recommends otherwise.
+The Board will accept the resignation unless the Nominating and Corporate Governance Committee recommends otherwise, considering industry expertise and a continuation of value the Board anticipates such Director will provide to the Company.
 Directors generally will not be nominated for election following their 75th birthday.